priyam1011/AD-Diagnosis-Tool/CONTRIBUTING.md

 ## Opening an issue

-If you find a bug in the proxy code or an inaccuracy in the documentation, please open an issue.
+If you find a bug in the code or an inaccuracy in the documentation, please open an issue.
 GitHub provides a guide, [Mastering Issues](https://guides.github.com/features/issues/), that is useful if you are unfamiliar with the process.
 Here are the specific steps for opening an issue: